DISCOVER THE COURAGE TO BE YOU!

 - Eliminate the Unessential.
 Do we really have to send out 200 Christmas cards or attend seven different holiday programs or bake four different pies from scratch for Thanksgiving dinner?
 If the hustle and bustle of the holidays has become a burden rather than a blessing, then it is probably time to reevaluate.
 Determine your priorities, accept the idea that there is no way to do it all, and then gracefully bow out of the obligations that don’t make the cut.

 Be sure to read Edie’s corresponding post, More Memories

-Print my Holiday Planning Workbook & take some time to set your priorities, menu, & budget for this holiday season.
+Print my Holiday Planner & take some time to set your priorities, menu, & budget for this holiday season.
 Be sure to block out time in your schedule for rest and laughter at home with your family.
 Think of one or two family traditions you would like to establish this year, and make a plan to follow through on them.